Wrongful Termination Attorney in Beverly Hills

 California law allows for at-will employment, which means outside of an employment contract, an employer can decide to terminate an employee for nearly any reason – or even no real reason at all.
 However, at-will employment is not limitless, as federal and state employment laws protect employees from certain types of unlawful conduct at work.
 When an employer terminates an employee for a reason that violates the law, the employee can take action and seek damages for wrongful termination.

 There are many possible reasons why termination may be wrongful, though they can all be difficult to prove.
 It is critical to have an experienced California wrongful termination lawyer handling your case and protecting your rights.
-Do not wait to discuss a possible case with our legal team at Setareh Law Group.
+Do not wait to discuss a possible case with a wrongful termination lawyer in Beverly Hills from our legal team at Setareh Law Group.

 Workplace Discrimination and Sexual Harassment